-- Data sent to Splunk is not compressed. - If events have a LogStream internal field called criblMetrics , they'll be forwarded to Splunk as metric events. - If events do not have a raw field, they'll be serialized to JSON prior to sending to Splunk. - You can copy and paste the Splunk Cloud servers from the [tcpout:splunkcloud] stanza] into the Splunk Load Balanced Destination's General Settings > Destinations section.

-Example - copy/paste only the bolded contents here:
+- Data sent to Splunk is not compressed. - If events have a LogStream internal field called \\criblMetrics , they'll be forwarded to Splunk as metric events. - If events do not have a \raw field, they'll be serialized to JSON prior to sending to Splunk. - You can copy and paste the Splunk Cloud servers from the [tcpout:splunkcloud] stanza] into the Splunk Load Balanced Destination's General Settings > Destinations section.
+E.g., from the example stanza below, you would copy only the bolded contents: